 Caring for A Cat with Felv

-- Feeding a nutritionally balanced diet will provide enough strength and support during this stressful period.
+- Feeding a nutritionally balanced diet will provide enough strength and support while enduring stressful conditions.

 - Keep your cat isolated from the healthy ones and provide a quiet place for adequate rest.

-- Continue fluid therapy to keep your cat always hydrated under the supervision of a veterinarian.
+- Continue fluid therapy to keep your cat always hydrated under the supervision of a vet.

-- Take your cat to the veterinarian every 6 months for a routine check-up.
+- Take your cat to the vet every 6 months for a routine check-up.

 4. Dental Disease

 Periodontal or gum diseases are more common in cats.
-About 50% of cats older than four years of age suffer from dental diseases like gingivitis, periodontitis, and tooth resorption.
+About 50% of senior cats, cats older than four years of age, commonly suffer from dental diseases like gingivitis, periodontitis, and tooth resorption.
 Gingivitis occurs when the gums around the teeth become inflamed and produce pain.
 This inflammation begins slowly with the build-up of plaque (bacterial growth) on the surface of the teeth.
 If not regularly removed, this plaque will turn into dental tartar, a yellow or brown mineral deposit, which is very difficult to remove.
-Dental tartar can cause serious infections around the teeth.
+Dental tartar can cause serious infections around the teeth of your pet.

 While left untreated, gingivitis turns into a more serious condition “periodontitis”, in which the attachment between the tooth and gums removed.
 This destruction causes tooth loss.
 Similar to humans, a cat’s mouth needs to be clean regularly to avoid these dental issues.
 Otherwise, your cat may produce some symptoms like-